brooklynrail/brooklynrail-platform/content/events/2023/11/meleko-mokgosi-spaces-of-subjection.md

 ---
 title: "Meleko Mokgosi: Spaces of Subjection"
-deck: Featuring Mokgosi and Zoë Hopkins
+deck: Featuring Mokgosi and Zoë Hopkins, with Aristilde Kirby
 summary: Artist Meleko Mokgosi joins Rail contributor Zoë Hopkins for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Aristilde Kirby.
 people:
   - person: meleko-mokgosi
   - person: zoe-hopkins